-It is very hard to say whether the most sustainable solution really exists for the apparel industry -- there is yet to be a fabric that is an obvious winner in virtually all environmental aspects.
-And, at the end of the day, personal preferences still play a dominating part in people’s purchasing decisions over sustainability.
+It is very difficult to say whether the most sustainable solution really exists for the apparel industry -- there is yet to be a fabric that is an obvious winner in virtually all environmental aspects.
+And, at the end of the day, personal preferences still play a dominant role in people’s purchasing decisions over sustainability.
 To quote Yvon Chouinard, founder of Patagonia, perfect sustainability is against the law of thermodynamics.

 Understanding this matter of reality, we are driven less by the idea of creating a perfectly sustainable product, but more by the mission of overcoming the delta between the status quo and a better alternative with materials, practices and tools that are immediately available to us.
 With this philosophy, we are able to make clothing with significantly improved environmental performance that are still accessible to all.